department-of-veterans-affairs/veteran-facing-services-tools/packages/documentation/src/pages/forms/component-hierarchy.md

 # React component hierarchy

-The VAFS builds a React application of a form, and determines which React components to render based on the description of the form in the form configuration file.
+The VA Forms Library builds a React application of a form, and determines which React components to render based on the description of the form in the form configuration file.

 - [`Form` component, fields, and widgets](#form-component-fields-and-widgets)
   - [Example schema: `string` object](#example-schema-string-object)